unknown-gd/quakejs/cctools/README.md

 [OA Packs 1](https://download.tuxfamily.org/openarena/files/pk3/missingtextures/)
 [OA Packs 2](https://download.tuxfamily.org/openarena/files/pk3/q3a2oa/)

 The good news is that the files usually have the same name as in Q3A and you can find them in the same folder structure in the PK3 files.
-So it's basically about identifying what you need and then copy the files from one PAK3 to the same location in the pak0.pk3 you use on your server.
+So it's basically about identifying what you need and then copy the files from one PAK3 to the same location in the pak0.pk3, pak100.pk3 or pak101.pk3 you use on your server.

-**It's not a good idea to simply copy all (hi-res) textures - this will make the pak0.pk3 too large!**
+**It's not a good idea to simply copy all (hi-res) textures - this will make the .pk3 too large!**

 There are severaly websites that host maps for Q3A.
 I like Ente's Padmaps - Padgarden is one of the rare maps that use the fly item ;)
 [World of Padman](https://worldofpadman.net/en/download/padfiles-q3a/)